Pwera/Kubernetes-Notes/README.md

 ###### Pod
 Pod describes an application running on Kubernetes.
 Can container on or more containers.
+Each pod is given an unique IP address.
+Containers in a pod can spean to each other on localhost.
+They share the same network, storage, process space.

 ```yaml
 apiVersion: v1
 kind: Pod